-Year Ended June 30,

-2008 2007 2006

-\$15,265 \$15,647 \$13,943

-8,280 8,072 7,343

-5,731 5,599 5,463

-30,737 20,091 16,827

-\$60,013 \$49,409 \$43,576

-2008 \$15,265 8,280 5,731 30,737 2008 2007 \$15,265 \$15,647 8,280 8,072 5,731 5,599 30,737 20,091
+Year Ended June 30, Research and Development 2008 2007 2006 Research \$15,265 \$15,647 \$13,943 Preclinical and Clinical Testing 8,280 8,072 7,343 Process and Product Development 5,731 5,599 5,463 Manufacturing Operations 30,737 20,091 16,827 Total Research and Development Expense \$60,013 \$49,409 \$43,576

 Research: Research includes expenses associated with activities to identify and evaluate new targets and to develop and evaluate new antibodies, linkers and cytotoxic agents for our product candidates and in support of our collaborators.
 Such expenses primarily include personnel, fees to in-license certain technology, facilities and lab supplies.
 Research expenses decreased \$382,000 to \$15.3 million in 2008 from 2007 and increased \$1.7 million to \$15.7 million in 2007 from 2006.
-The decrease in research expenses in 2008 was principally the result of a decrease in salaries and related expenses, partially offset by an increase in facilities expense.
-Included in salaries and related expense for the year ended June 30, 2007 were severance costs related to the departure of an executive.
+The decrease in research expenses in 2008 was principally the result of a decrease in salaries and related expense for the year ended June 30, 2007 were severance costs related to the departure of an executive.
 We also reorganized departments in March 2008, resulting in lower personnel costs included in research expenses for the current year.
-The increase in research expenses in 2007 was principally the result of an increase in salaries and related expenses, and to a lesser extent, facilities expense.
+The increase in research expenses in 2007 was principally the result of an increase in salaries and related expenses in salaries and related expenses for the current year.
+The increase in research expenses in 2007 was principally the result of an increase in salaries and related expenses.

 Preclinical and Clinical Testing: Preclinical and clinical testing includes expenses related to preclinical testing of our own and, in certain instances, our collaborators' product candidates, and the cost of our own clinical trials.
 Such expenses include personnel, patient enrollment at our clinical testing sites, consultant fees, contract services, and facility expenses.
 Preclinical and clinical testing expenses increased \$208,000 to \$8.3 million in 2008 from 2007 and \$729,000 to \$8.1 million in 2007 from 2006.
 The increase in 2008 was primarily the result of a \$500,000 milestone fee incurred with a third party related to gaining authorization from the FDA to begin clinical testing with IMGN388, as well as increased consulting and recruiting fees.
-These increases were partially offset by a decrease in salaries and related expense resulting from a decrease in personnel due to turnover.
-In 2007 there were substantial increases in salaries and related expense, the result of an increase in personnel to support both our own as well as our collaborators' preclinical and clinical activities, as well as salary increases.
+These increases were partially offset by a decrease in salaries and related expense, the result of an increase in personnel to support both our own as well as our collaborators' preclinical and clinical activities, as well as salary increases.
 Contract service expense increased substantially in 2007 due principally to various toxicity studies related to IMGN242 and IMGN901.